Balsamic Braised Eye of Round Steak

 - Pour in balsamic vinegar and beef broth, together with the sautéed onion.

-- Add honey, onion powder, paprika and ginger powder.
+- Add honey, cinnamon powder, onion powder, paprika and ginger powder.

 - Cook for 2-3 minutes or until it comes to a boil.
 Reduce the heat to low and cover with a tight-fitting lid.